 Dr. Martin Kuntz, Chief Cloud Officer: ‘At SEEBURGER we pursue the extensive automation of complex control objectives less for the sake of certification, but primarily to optimize business processes and organizational structures.
 This almost automatically results in economically sensible synergies and qualitative improvements for our customers’.

-Martin Kuntz continues: ‘Another, rather unexpected positive side effect is that the high degree of automation, the increasing effectiveness of internal processes and the internal continuous improvement process that is lived-out has increased the motivation of the operating personnel.
-Employees can concentrate on their core tasks and are relieved of tedious documentation tasks’.
+Martin Kuntz continues: ‘Another, rather unexpected positive side effect is that the high degree of automation, the increasing effectiveness of internal processes and the internal continuous improvement process has increased the motivation of the operating personnel.
+Employees can focus on their core tasks and are relieved of tedious documentation tasks’.

 Get in contact with us: